zuuks/nw-webapi/README.md

-# nw-webapi
+# nw-webcontrol
- Fully functional FiveM Web-API Server Panel, allows you to start/stop the server from any device
+ Fully functional FiveM Web Server Panel, allows you to start/stop the server from any device
 # install
  npm install
  node app.js